icons.svg

 ⚠️ Precautions

-• ❗ High in calories (160 per 100g) - practice portion control for weight management
+• ❗ High in calories (160 kcal per 100g) — practice portion control, especially for weight management

-• ❗ May cause allergic reactions in some individuals (latex-fruit syndrome)
+• ❗ May cause allergic reactions in individuals with latex-fruit syndrome (cross-reactivity with latex, banana, kiwi)

-• ❗ Contains tyramine - may trigger migraines in sensitive people
+• ❗ Contains tyramine — may trigger migraines in sensitive individuals

-• ❗ High in vitamin K - may interfere with blood thinners (consult doctor)
+• ❗ High in vitamin K (21 mcg/100g) — may interfere with blood-thinning medications like warfarin; consult your doctor

-• ⚠️ Introduce gradually to babies after 6 months (monitor for allergies)
+• ❗ Introduce gradually to babies after 6 months — start with small amounts and monitor for allergies

 🎉 Fun Facts